abigailStev/rxte_reduction/README.md

 Uses many of the smaller scripts in this directory.

 ### xtescan.sh
-Determines the configuration/parameters/settings of each observation for a list of obsIDs.
+Determines the data mode and configuration/parameters/settings of each obsID in the downloaded data.
 Used in pipeline.sh.

 ## Authors and License